nublium/liodencssdawnrise/README.md

 CSS + HTML commission for **The Dawnrise Pride** — led by Kaskazi.
 Lioden member **thedawnrisepride · #196265**.

-Theme: *royal golden savannah* — warm dawn light, sandstone golds, ebony blacks, acacia silhouettes and a circular sun-lion crest.
-Built to feel like a kingdom of light in the long grass.

 Designed by **nub** · Lioden #166079.

 ---